rlue/ryanlue.com/_posts/2017-06-29-gpg-for-ssh-auth.md

 * `pinentry` / `pinentry-mac`

   This is a lightweight program used to accept password input so that GnuPG doesn’t have to (for more on the security considerations behind this design, see [here][pinentry]{:target="_blank"}).
-This is installed as a dependency of `gpg`, but for some reason, fails to be invoked on SSH logins.
-If you want to put a password on your SSH authorization key, be sure to `brew install pinentry-mac`.
+This is installed as a dependency of `gpg`, but fails to be invoked by `ssh` for reasons beyond the scope of this guide.
+The GUI version of the utility, `pinentry-mac`, is the easiest alternative.

 The Procedure
 -------------